cute-jumper/bing-dict.el/README.md

 ## Usage
 You can call `bing-dict-brief` to get the explanations of you query.
-The results will be shown in the minibuffer.
+The results will be shown in the echo area.

 Here is the screenshot: